+11.2.33.2 Error Identification (closed functionality)

+Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.15 (Non-visual error identification).

-11.2.1.34 Labels or instructions
+11.2.34 Labels or instructions (SC 3.3.2)

 Where ICT is non-web software that provides a user interface, it shall satisfy the success criterion in Table 11.34.